nekrutnikolai/mysite/content/about.md

 In fact, I've recently started a website devoted to [clarifying cryptocurrencies](https://cryptoclarified.netlify.app/) that also has documentation for a series of shell scripts that I wrote to simplify crypto mining called [*MinerWranger*](https://github.com/NikolaiTeslovich/minerwrangler).

 I have also started my own series of Non-Fungible Tokens called [Nikolai in Nature](https://opensea.io/collection/nikolai-in-nature) inspired by *Um-Yang* and my appreciation of nature.
-Please be sure to **check it out** and **spread the word!**

 ---